What is Thrombolytic Therapy and its Uses,Side effects

 • Injections in Blood vessels or other major parts of the body

-• Any type of surgeries including dental surgery
+• Any type of surgery, including dental surgery

 • Blood in the urine